How-To

 READ MORE: Does the Oculus Quest 2 have expandable storage?

-If you get one from the Meta Quest store, you’ll want to ensure you’re on the correct ordering page for the replacement controller.
+If you do end up buying from the Meta Quest store, make sure you’re on the correct ordering page for the replacement controllers.

-That’s because the controller that the Oculus Quest 2 uses isn’t quite the same as the one that came with the original Oculus Quest.
+That’s because the Oculus Quest 2 controller isn’t quite the same as the one that came with the original Oculus Quest.

 Editor’s recommendations: